rainerpue/practitioner_website/README.md

     > a brief intro about his background, his other skills and how it is all related by a common passion

-    > a resume of his qualifications
+    > a list of his qualifications

 __Qigong page__
-1. As someone interested by Qigong, I want to have more general information about the practice but also the specific teaching followed by this specific practitioner.
+1. As someone interested by Qigong, I want to have more general information about the practice but also the specific teaching followed by this specific practitioner:
-	> * Qigong accessible from the navlink
+	> * Qigong directly accessible from the navbar as a menu item
-	> * general introduction about Qigong practice
+	> * general introduction about Qigong practice on home page
-	> * Yuan Gong and Ren Xue movement - follow up of general intro
+	> * Yuan Gong and Ren Xue movement - follow up of general intro and link to Ren Xue website to know more
-	> * a video of Qigong movement
+	> * list of general well-being benefits of the practice
-2. As someone looking to get healed or eager to improve his well-being, I do not know Qigong so a brief intro would be helpful on the Homepage.
-And when I come to the specific page of Qigong, expecting to have basic steps of Qigong to follow so I can start my journey
+2. As someone looking to get healed or eager to improve his well-being, I do not know Qigong so a brief intro would be helpful on the Homepage:
 	> * Button to find more about Qigong in the brief intro of the homepage
+3. When I come to the specific page of Qigong, expecting to have basic steps of Qigong to follow so I can start my journey:
-	> * one easy exercise to follow and start Qigong journey
+	> * one easy verse to follow and start Qigong journey
-	> * a video of Qigong movement
+	> * a __video__ of Qigong movement
+	> * link to book a lesson with practitioner > re-direct to "Contact page" (__CALL FOR ACTION__)

 __Amatsu page__
 1. As someone interested by Amatsu, when I come to this website, I expect to find more general information about the therapy and more importantly how to book a session with the practitioner
  	> * Amatsu directly accessible from the navbar as a menu item
-	> * simple timetable of practitioner (to be implemented at a later stage)
-	> * in the Amatsu page, I can “book a session” by filling a simple form
+	> * in the Amatsu page, I can click on “book a treatment” which takes me to "Contact page" (__CALL FOR ACTION__)
 2. As someone looking to get treated for a specific pain but I do not know what is Amatsu, a brief intro would be helpful on the Homepage.
-And when I come to the specific page of Amatsu, expecting to have more information about how the practitioner shows his skills and maybe to explain how a session happens + I can book a session directly on the page
+	> * general introduction about Amatsu practice on home page
 	> * Button to find more about Amatsu in the brief intro of the homepage
+3. When I come to the specific page of Amatsu, want to see more about the practitioner and maybe to explain how a session happens + I can book a treatment
-	> * photo of practitioner giving Amatsu treatment next to brief explanation of a session timeline
+	> * photo of practitioner next to brief biography
+	> * explanaton of a treatment
-	> * in the Amatsu page, I can “book a session” by filling a simple form
+	> * in the Amatsu page, I can click on “book a treatment” which takes me to "Contact page" (__CALL FOR ACTION__)

+__Contact page__
+1. As someone interested to book a lesson or treatment, I want to see clear prices:
+	> * list of prices and what each price is associated with
+2. As someone interested to book a lesson or treatment, I want to be able to easily contact the practitioner
+	> * simple __contact form__ with a drop down menu to choose the topic (Qigong lesson or Amatsu treatment or general query)

+### Main existing Features
+* Feature 1 - __Logo__ in top left corner which redirects to "Home page"" and disappear when scrolling
+* Feature 2 - An user friendly __navigation bar__ which background color and text color changes when hovered, repeated on each page
+* Feature 3 - __Footer__ with social media links and button to take users to "Contact page", repeated on each page
+* Feature 4 - Between 1 and 2 __Call for action__ buttons on each page which re-directs to other pages of the website and mainly to contact practitioner to increase client base
+* Feature 5 - Testimonials of clients displayed as __carrousel__ on the "Home page" to attract attention
+* Feature 6 - A __full background image__ on "Home Page" and __banner images__ on other pages to give a natural and relaxing atmosphere to website
+* Feature 7 - A __timeline__ of the practioner showing his personal growth on "About page"
+* Feature 8 - A __video__ embeded from YouTube displayed on "Qigong page"
+* Feature 9 - __Stones placed on top of each other__ showing the list of health benefits with icons from an Amatsu treatment
+* Feature 10 - __cards with icons__ showing how a treatment happens
+* Feature 11 - __Contact form__ with validation showing if correct format of email address not entered (only static as no JS)

+### Features Left to Implement
+ * A calendar with availability from the practitioner where clients can book themselves in (JS needed)
+ * More videos from practitioner so he can start an online training and increases potential followers and clients (not only local, practitioner not ready yet)
+ * More information about healthy cooking and gardening as other passions of client and in connection with passion of natural healing

-__List of wireframes made before building the website__
+### List of wireframes made before building the website

 I used Balsamic tool for the wireframes and attached them to the directory in assets.
 I spent a considerable amount of time doing wireframes in details as I had no clue of design before and wanted to have a clear idea of how the website looked like.